yuudainanoda/freemarket_sample_68f/README.md

 ### Association
-- has_many :item_images
+- has_many :item_images, dependent: :destroy
-- has_many :messages
+- has_many :messages, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
-- has_many :message_users,through::messages,source::user
+- has_many :message_users,through::messages,source::user, dependent: :destroy
-- has_many :like_users,through::likes,source::user
+- has_many :like_users,through::likes,source::user, dependent: :destroy
 - has_one :profit
 - belongs_to :order
 - belongs_to :address